-Speaking of Eden, this Biblical story in Genesis (Old Testament) closely parallels a core Taoist view of how humanity is out of touch with Nature, albeit with some hyperbole: “But of the tree of the knowledge of good and evil, thou shalt not eat of it: for in the day that thou eatest thereof thou shalt surely die”.
-The hyperbole here is the idea that if we didn’t “eat of it”, we’d be immortal.
+The story of Eden in Genesis (Old Testament) parallels the Taoist view of how humanity fell out of touch with Nature: “But of the tree of the knowledge of good and evil, thou shalt not eat of it: for in the day that thou eatest thereof thou shalt surely die”.
+The hyperbole here is the view that if we didn’t “eat of it”, we’d be immortal.
 That is completely discordant with Nature’s way.
 Heck, even the universe isn’t immortal!

-Later in the Gospels (New Testament), we find “In the beginning was the Word, and the Word was with God, and the Word was God”.
-This is opposite to Genesis and the Taoist point of view.
+Later in the Gospels (New Testament), we find, “In the beginning was the Word, and the Word was with God, and the Word was God”.
+This conflicts with Genesis and the Taoist point of view.
 After all, isn’t “the tree of knowledge” built on the foundation of words, e.g., good vs. bad, life vs. death, new vs. old, up vs. down, etc?
 It feels like Christianity wants to have it both ways.
 Hmm… how human.

-I’m sure this is why I ended up with a Taoist point of view.
-At least the Tao Te Ching’s disclaimer is uncommonly bold and ruthless.
+By contrast, the Tao Te Ching’s disclaimer is uncommonly bold and ruthless.
 The beginning two lines state: The way that can be spoken of is not the constant way; The name that can be named is not the constant name.
-So far, I’ve found no other spiritual path as unabashedly straightforward and consistent as that portrayed in the Tao Te Ching.
+I’ve yet to find another paradigm as unabashedly straightforward and consistent with Nature as that portrayed in the Tao Te Ching.
 Have you?

-All paths seem to engage in various degrees of hoodwinking.
+All other paths seem to engage in various degrees of hierarchical hoodwinking.
 That’s not bad, mind you.
-It’s just that hoodwinking is not my cup of tea.
-Biology is the master hoodwinker, of course, and the one which I examine as closely as possible to see how it is playing out in me.
-Often now, I’m able to see through nature’s hoodwink enough to rise above it.
-That is, as long as the issue doesn’t push all my emotional buttons.
-(See Peeking in on Nature’s Hoodwink.)
+After all, biology is the master hoodwinker, and the one that I examine as closely as possible to see how it plays out.
+This really helps neutralize its push-pull effect on me.
+That is, as long as circumstances don’t push my emotional buttons too hard.
+(See Peeking in on Nature’s Hoodwink,)

-Yet, I must confess that thinking that I’m able to see through nature’s hoodwink enough to rise above it is also part of nature’s hoodwink.
+Yet, I must confess that thinking I’m able to see through nature’s hoodwink enough to neutralize it may also be part of nature’s hoodwink.
 I fear I only see what I want to see.
 Thus, I constantly keep in touch with chapter 71’s To know yet to think that one does not know is best; Not to know yet to think that one knows will lead to difficulty … and knowing this helps keep me more in touch with Nature.